 - Be supported by consideration (i.e., money or some other benefit to the employee) when the agreement is signed by the employee.

-Employers that are considering using non-compete agreements with their employees need to consider to what degree non-compete agreements will help protect the company.
+Employers that are considering using non-compete articles in their contracts with their employees need to consider to what degree these agreements will help protect the company.
 If there is a real risk that key employees can make off with confidential business information and take that information to a competitor, then the adoption of a non-compete agreement might be a smart move for protecting legitimate interests of the company.
-But it is also important for companies to realize that some employees pose very little risk in terms of loss of confidential information and may not necessarily need a non-compete agreement, especially if those employees are never exposed to confidential business information.
+But it is also important for companies to realize that some employees pose very little risk in terms of loss of confidential information and may not necessarily need an agreement, especially if those employees are never exposed to confidential business information.

 By way of example, it would be unreasonable to require an employee to sign a non-compete agreement that lasts indefinitely or that is applicable to the entire United States because these restrictions unfairly and unreasonably place restraints on employees’ ability to earn a living once terminating their employment relationships with their former employers.
-In another example, a non-compete agreement for a highly specialized doctor might be unenforceable if enforcing the non-compete agreement would deprive the public of access to the much-needed specialized doctor.
+In another example, an agreement for a highly specialized doctor might be unenforceable if enforcing the contract would deprive the public of access to the much-needed specialized doctor.

-When the court finds a non-compete agreement to be unreasonable in terms of scope, time or geography, the court may exercise discretion by either modifying the non-compete agreement to narrow the scope, duration, or geographical restrictions, or the court could choose to hold the non-compete agreement unenforceable in its entirety.
+When the court finds a non-compete agreement to be unreasonable in terms of scope, time or geography, the court may exercise discretion by either modifying the contract to narrow the scope, duration, or geographical restrictions, or the court could choose to hold the non-compete agreement unenforceable in its entirety.

 The Rules Concerning Non-Compete Agreements Vary From State to State

 Non-compete agreements can be a good way to establish expectations and ground rules for employees at the outset of their employment.
-A non-compete agreement can clarify expectations that employees who leave their employment situations with the company are expected to also leave behind company information, data and property when they go.
+A good contract will clarify expectations that employees who leave their employment situations with the company are expected to also leave behind company information, data and property when they go.

 Striking a Balance and Setting Expectations

 You need your company’s non-compete agreements to be valid and enforceable.
-Preparing a legally valid non-compete agreement for incorporation into your employment agreements and hiring paperwork can be challenging because it requires striking a balance between protecting your company’s legitimate business interests and not preventing the employee from pursuing a living once the employer-employee relationship is terminated.
+Preparing a legally valid agreement for incorporation into your employment contracts and hiring paperwork can be challenging.
+It requires striking a balance between protecting your company’s legitimate business interests and not preventing the employee from pursuing a living once the employer-employee relationship is terminated.
 You need to protect your business interests and rights without creating a risk of future litigation by way of a non-compete agreement that is overly restrictive.